6ogo/randomDataGen/README.md

 ## Overview

 This Python script generates a CSV file containing synthetic customer data.
-The data includes various agreements and demographic information for 100,000 customers.
-The script ensures that the generated data is realistic and consistent with specified rules and constraints.
+The data includes various agreements and demographic information for 500,000 customers.
+The script ensures that the generated data is consistent with specified rules and constraints.

 ## Generated Columns